Student Experience

 Visual Arts Upper School

 Students in grades 10-12 can pursue personal interests with electives such as Drawing/Mixed Media, Advanced Studio Honors, Ceramics, Advanced Ceramics, Photography/Digital Media, and Photography/Digital Media Honors.
 Students will learn how to collaborate in critiques, develop a portfolio, and thoughtfully present their art for juried shows.
-Film Study, open to seniors only, tracks the aesthetics, history, and development of film.

 List of 12 items.